plausible/docs/docs/google-analytics-import.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Universal Analytics, the current version of Google Analytics, will be sunset and [will stop counting stats](https://plausible.io/blog/universal-google-analytics-is-dead) on July 1st 2023.
-There’s no way to import your historical Universal Analytics stats into the new Google Analytics 4 edition.

-Google may not want you to keep your old stats so we've put a lot of work into making a Google Analytics stats import tool ourselves.
+There’s no way to import your historical Universal Analytics stats into the new Google Analytics 4 edition so we've put a lot of effort into making a Google Analytics stats import tool ourselves.

+## How to import your historical stats from Google Analytics to Plausible Analytics

 Here's how to import your historical Google Analytics (Universal Analytics) stats into your Plausible Analytics account.

 1. Go to the your Plausible Analytics [site settings](website-settings.md) for the website you'd like to import the data for.